WilsonMedina/WilsonMedina/README.md

 📝I currently specialize in QA Analyst Automation - Manual.

--Design and execution of Test Cases.
+-Experience in design and execution of Test Cases.

--Knowledge in JIRA.

--Knowledge in Cypress.
+-Experience in Jira Software.

+-Experience in Cypress (JavaScript).

--Knowledge in Postman - API.
+-Experience in Postman (API).

--I work with Agile Methodologies such as Scrum.
+-Experience working with Agile Methodologies such as Scrum.

--Queries to Database with SQL.
+-Experience in queries to Database with SQL (MySQL).

--Knowledge Gherkin.
+-Experience in Gherkin.

+-Experience in Bug-Defect report and Root Cause Analysis.

+-Experience in Github.

 📢 English student, currently my level is A2.